Skip to content

 Source: router.go -- cleanPath()

-All request paths are normalized before route matching:
+When enabled, request paths containing . or percent-encoded segments are normalized before route matching:

 1. Decodes percent-encoded sequences (%2e%2e%2f -> ../)